michellecruz/jobs-cms/README.md

 # <a name="faqs"></a>Frequently Asked Questions

 **What’s the difference between a project and an app on Django?**
-*An app is a Web application that does something – e.g., a Weblog system, a database of public records or a simple poll app.
+>An app is a Web application that does something – e.g., a Weblog system, a database of public records or a simple poll app.
 A project is a collection of configuration and apps for a particular website.
 A project can contain multiple apps.
-An app can be in multiple projects.*
+An app can be in multiple projects.

+**Where is the data from the CMS stored?**
+>In the [Project Structure](#project-structure), you'll notice the file **db.sqlite3**.
+This is where your data is stored.
+By default, Django's configuration uses SQLite, a lightweight database that is included in Python, so you won’t need to install anything else to support your database.

+**Can I use the SQLite database for production?**
+>In this case, yes.
+You can technically use SQLite for development and production, but for much heavier transaction loads there may be better options such as PostgreSQL or MySQL.
+Go [here](https://docs.djangoproject.com/en/1.11/ref/databases/) to learn more about using other databases.